StevenPate/bookshelves.dev/src/content/shelves/a-memory-palace-the-size-of-a-nation-state.md

     description: |
       Ghost Wall is a bit of a cheat, but it's the last book I read.
 Dark mornings and evenings in March, this book carried me on 10 mile hikes.
 It's fun.
 ---
-When I decided to thru-hike the Pacific Crest Trail, I knew I was going to have to get over my audiobook aversion.

-It was 2,650 miles from the U.S.-Mexico border to the Canada-U.S. border.
-I hiked every step in an unbroken footpath.
-It was exhilerating and grueling and life-affirming and death-defying.
-And I'm not sure how I wouldn't have done it without a libro.fm subscription.

-You have a lot of time to listen.

-Now when I think of any of these books, I can immediately picture places where I was walking while listening to them.
-I won't forget **Stars** on Hat Creek Rim.
-Or **Change Your Mind** deep in the forests of Oregon. ***Heavy*** after a hailstorm around Crater Lake.
-And I can tell you the mile marker (???) and the date (belden) I finally finished ***Kristin Lavransdatter***.
+When I think of any of these books, I cannot help but be transported to the places where I was walking while listening to them.
+I won't forget **Stars in My Pocket Like Grains of Sand** on Hat Creek Rim.
+Or **How to Change Your Mind** deep in the mushroom-dense forests of Oregon.
+Starting ***Heavy*** in a hailstorm around Crater Lake.
+And I can tell you the mile marker (1285) and the date (July 14, 2019) I finally finished ***Kristin Lavransdatter***.
 Heck I remember the who was leapfrogging me the moment I *realized* I was going to finish ***Kristin Lavransdatter***.
+His trail name was Tarzan.

+In 2019, I walked every step of the 2,650 miles [Pacific Crest Trail](https://www.pcta.org/discover-the-trail/) from the U.S.-Mexico border north to the Canada-U.S. border, a string of unbroken footsteps that stretched 2,650 miles.
+It was exhilerating and grueling and life-affirming and mortality-confronting.
+And I'm not sure how I wouldn't have done it without a [libro.fm](http://libro.fm) subscription.

+I listened to plenty of music and consumed tons of podcasts.
+I also read a handful of paperbacks as well.
+The point is that these are the audiobooks (I'm leaving the duds out) that got me through some long days and made interminable climbs a bit easier.
+The sound of one's own feet aren't always enough.

-If you know somebody who tells you they are going to hike a long trail, give them a [libro.fm](http://libro.fm) gift card.
+I genuinely treasure the entertwined memories of these books and my time hiking across the country.
+If there's one takeaway I would offer you, it is: **If you know somebody who tells you they are going to hike a long trail, give them a [libro.fm](http://libro.fm) gift card.**

-Note that I didn't include books I didn't finish and ones I didn't like.
-What's the point of that?
-Also, I did listen to a few things the Libby app and a Chicago Public Library card, and a few things on Audible.
-Some of these aren't on librofm.
-Some of the things I listened to on libro.fm are no longer on libro.fm.